mritunjaysharma394/vowpal-wiki/Error-Correcting-Tournament-(ect)-multi-class-example.md

     best constant = 0
     total feature number = 15

-Now we can try and predict, using the same data set as our test-set:
+Now we can predict, using the same data set as our test-set:

     vw -t -i ect.model ect.dat -p ect.predict